Hadley and its Partners

-For additional information on Bookshare visit www.Bookshare.org.
+For additional information visit www.Bookshare.org.

-For additional information on CNIB visit www.cnib.ca/en/.
+For additional information visit www.cosbvi.org.

-For additional information on Chicago Lighthouse visit www.thechicagolighthouse.org.
+For additional information visit www.deac.org.

 FamilyConnect is an online, multimedia community created by the American Foundation for the Blind (AFB) and the National Association for Parents of Children with Visual Impairments (NAPVI).
 This site gives parents of visually impaired children a place to support each other, share stories and concerns, and link to local resources.
 The site also features a mom-authored blog, inspiring video testimonials from families, and articles authored by parents and experts in the field of blindness on multiple disabilities, technology, education, and more.
 From the personal to the professional, families will find all the resources they need to raise their children from birth to adulthood.

 Lighthouse Guild Support for Parents (Previously National Association of Parents of Children with Visual Impairments)

 The Lighthouse Guild Support for Parents is a national organization that helps parents find information and resources for their children who are blind or visually impaired, including those with other disabilities.
 The group conducts workshops and conferences; maintains a national support and information network; provides seed money for establishment of local chapters; and promotes the development of state and local organizations of, by and for parents of children with visual impairments.